Oath: Modern law

 In the modern law, oaths are made by a witness to a court of law before giving testimony and usually by a newly appointed government officer to the people of a state before taking office.
 However, in both of those cases, an affirmation can usually be replaced with a written statement, only if the author swears the statement is true.
 This statement is called an affidavit.
+This is in contrast to a statutory declaration, where no sworn oath or affirmation is involved.
 The oath given to support an affidavit is frequently administered by a notary, who will certify the giving of the oath by affixing her or his seal to the document.
 Willfully delivering a false oath (or affirmation) is the crime of perjury.

 There are some places where there is a confusion between the "oath" and other statements or promises.
 For example, the current Olympic Oath is really a pledge, not properly an oath, since there is only a promise but there is no appeal to a sacred witness.
-Oaths may also be confused with vows, but vows are really just a special kind of an oath.
+Oaths may also be confused with vows, but vows are really just a particular kind of an oath.